6.1.24

 Conclusion

 The One-Tenth offering as popularly understood by Christians today is a voluntary practice (if also ‘encouraged’ to the point of compulsion by guilt), where any and every individual gives one-tenth of their income to their local church on a regular basis.
-This practice does not cohere with the tithe as actually described in the Torah.
+This practice does not cohere with the One-Tenth offering as actually described in the Torah.
 As far as the biblical narrative is concerned, the One-Tenth offering was neither voluntary, nor money, nor expected of every individual.

 The Torah’s laws are presented as the national law code for the nation of Israel.
 In modern terms: they comprised an ancient country’s federal law.
 As with any country, these laws would have only applied within the jurisdiction of the Israelite kingdom.
 An Israelite permanently residing in Phoenicia or Assyria would not be expected to obey the Torah’s laws.
 And, as in nearly any legal system, many laws would have only applied under certain conditions.
 The laws on the One-Tenth offering repeatedly show that it came from what was produced by the agricultural industry.
 This, of course, suggests only those people who owned that produce were the people required to give the One-Tenth offering.
 At no point does the law identify the One-Tenth offering as coming from any other industry.
 An ironsmith, for example, would not be the sort of person required by the law to give a One-Tenth offering.